 Bushmen hunting techniques in Namibia

-In earlier times, the Ju/:hoansi bushmen of North-East Namibia employed four distinct traditional techniques for hunting animals.
-These techniques have remained unchanged over time, as even in the present day (in 2023), the Ju/:hoansi continue to eschew the use of firearms, choosing to stick to their traditional methods instead.
+In earlier times, the Ju//hoansi Khoi-san (Bushmen) of North-East Namibia employed four distinct traditional techniques for hunting animals.
+These techniques have remained unchanged, as even today (in 2023), the Ju//hoansi continue to eschew the use of firearms, sticking to their traditional methods instead.

 However, the government regulations concerning hunting have undergone significant changes over time.
 Today, all Namibian citizens require a hunting permit, and obtaining this permit necessitates possessing a passport.
-Unfortunately, for the Ju/:hoansi, making the journey to the nearest passport office is no mean feat and can be extremely expensive.
-As a result, legal hunting is becoming increasingly difficult for the Ju/:hoansi bushmen in Namibia.
+Unfortunately, for the Ju//hoansi, the journey to the nearest passport office is no mean feat and can be extremely expensive.
+As a result, legal hunting is becoming increasingly difficult for the Ju//hoansi Khoi-san bushmen in Namibia.

-In the following paragraphs, we shall briefly describe the four traditional bushmen hunting techniques, which are: tracking and stalking, hunting with dogs, digging out burrowing animals, and snaring.
+The following paragraphs briefly describe the four traditional Khoi-san hunting techniques: tracking and stalking, hunting with dogs, digging out burrowing animals, and snaring.

 Tracking and Stalking of Plains Game

-During tracking and stalking hunts, either small hunting parties or individual hunters venture out in search of fresh tracks left behind by plains game.
-The preferred species are eland, giraffe, kudu, gemsbok, and wildebeest, among others.
+During tracking and stalking hunts, small hunting parties or individual hunters search for fresh tracks left behind by plains game.
+The preferred species are eland, giraffe, kudu, gemsbok, and wildebeest.
 Once the tracks are spotted, the hunters must determine their age and other variables to decide whether or not it is worth pursuing the trail.
 Ideally, the hunters look for an older or infirm animal moving slowly through dense bush.
-They do not speak to each other during the hunt, for fear of alerting the animals to their presence.
+They do not speak to each other during the hunt for fear of alerting the animals to their presence.
 All communication within the group is done using hand signals.

-The hunter then moves quietly closer, getting within firing range without the quarry’s knowledge.
+The hunter tiptoes closer, getting within the shooting range of his bow and arrows without the quarry’s knowledge.
 The final stalk may take up to 40 minutes, with the hunter creeping on their elbows and knees.
 To have a reasonable chance of hitting the target with an arrow, the hunter must be within a range of 30 m/100 feet.

 After the shot

 Once the animal is hit, the poison on the arrow must do its work.
-If well placed, a poisoned arrow can kill a large antelope within 6 to 24 hours.
+A poisoned arrow can kill a large antelope within 6 to 24 hours if well placed.
 After examining the tracks for signs of blood, the hunter surprisingly heads back home.
 There is no point chasing an animal to its death place, which could be miles away.
 Instead, the hunter returns to camp for the night.
 The next day, accompanied by a party of carriers, the hunter sets out to pick up the wounded animal’s trail.
 They follow the prey to its place of dying, butcher the carcass, and bring it home.

-Tracking and stalking are the most well-known forms of hunting associated with the Ju/:hoansi and other hunting peoples.
-However, it may surprise many that the other hunting techniques produce many more kills than the classic tracking and stalking hunt.
+Tracking and stalking are the most well-known forms of hunting associated with the Ju//hoansi Khoi-san and other hunting peoples.
+However, it may surprise many that the different hunting techniques produce more kills than the classic tracking and stalking hunt.
 On average, experienced hunters bag only three large antelopes per year using this method.

 Additional catches when tracking and stalking